 You may work while receiving Social Security retirement benefits, but your benefit amount may be reduced if you have not reached full retirement age.
-If you are younger than the full retirement age, and you earn more than $17,040 (for 2018), your benefits will be reduced by $1 for each $2 earned over the limit.
-In the year you will reach full retirement age, your reduction in benefits is $1 for each $3 earned, and the earnings limit increases to $45,360 (for 2018).
+If you are younger than the full retirement age, and you earn more than $18,240 in 2020, your benefits will be reduced by $1 for each $2 earned over the limit.
+In the year you will reach full retirement age, your reduction in benefits is $1 for each $3 earned, and the earnings limit increases to $48,600 for 2020.
 This reduction occurs until the month you reach full retirement age.
 At this point, there is no reduction in benefits no matter how much you earn from working.

 Social Security was never intended to be your sole source of income during retirement.
 It was designed to supplement retirement plans, private savings, and other sources of income.
 So it is important to keep saving in your 401k plan for as long as you can.
-For 2019, you can save up to $19,000 from your paycheck in your 401k.
-If you are age 50 or older, you can save an additional $6,000 per year in your 401k.
+In 2020, you can save up to $19,500 from your paycheck in your 401k, a limit which increases to $19,500 in 2020.
+If you are age 50 or older, you can save an additional $6,500 per year in your 401k.
 Employer contributions can add even more to your account each year.

 Read the full 401k plan guide